-Setting Description Factory Default V1, V2c Read Use a community string match with a maximum of 31 public Community characters for authentication.
-This means that the SNMP agent can access all objects with read-only permissions using this community string.
+Setting Description Factory Default Use a community string match with a maximum of 31 V1, V2c Read characters for authentication.
+This means that the SNMP agent public Community can access all objects with read-only permissions using this public community string.